ruoso/u5e/Encoding.md

 # Methods

 The methods here are the primitives required to implement the access to the encoded buffer.
+This will also include additional primitives for the mutating operations.